New Jersey Right to Bail

 New Jersey criminal defendants have a constitutional right to bail.
-The purpose of bail is not to punish the defendant, but rather simply to guarantee the defendant’s appearance at future court hearings.
-After the initial bail is set, any persons unable to post bail must have their bail reviewed by a Superior Court Judge no later than the next day, unless that day is a Saturday, Sunday, or a legal holiday.
+The purpose of bail is not to punish the defendant.
+Rather, it is simply to guarantee the defendant’s appearance at future court hearings.
+After the initial bail is set, any persons unable to post bail must have their bail reviewed by a Superior Court Judge.
+This must no later than the next day, unless that day is a Saturday, Sunday, or a legal holiday.

 A Superior Court Judge may set bail in New Jersey for any offense.
 A Municipal Court Judge may also set bail for any offense except murder, kidnapping, sexual assault, manslaughter, and some other serious offenses.
-While a bond can normally be used to secure release, in some cases the judge may order bail to be cash only.
-However, judges can also allow the “ten-percent” option, meaning that only ten percent of the set bail need to be posted.
+A bond can normally be used to secure release.
+But in some cases the judge may order bail to be cash only.
+However, judges can also allow the “ten-percent” option.
+This means that only ten percent of the set bail need to be posted.
 This money may be returned at the conclusion of the case so long as the defendant appears at each court appearance.

 Factors which must be considered in fixing amount of bail bonds in New Jersey are:

 2) apparent likelihood of conviction and extent of punishment prescribed

 3) defendant’s criminal record and previous record on bail

 7) his employment status

 8) record of employment and his financial condition

 9) identity of responsible members of community who would vouch for defendant’s reliability

 10) any other factors indicating defendant’s mode of life or ties to community or bearing on risk of failure to appear.